Syrian Salvation Government

-The Syrian Salvation Government (SSG) (Note: حكومة الإنقاذ السورية) was a de facto unrecognized quasi-state in Syria formed on 2 November 2017 by Hay'at Tahrir al-Sham (HTS) and other opposition groups during the Syrian civil war.
-It controlled much of northwest Syria and had an estimated population of over 4,000,000 in 2023.
-Its de facto capital was Idlib.
+The Syrian Salvation Government (SSG) (Note: حكومة الإنقاذ السورية) was an unrecognized quasi-state in Syria, formed on 2 November 2017 by Hay'at Tahrir al-Sham (HTS) and other opposition groups during the Syrian civil war, as an administration responsible for managing the affairs of civilians in areas under its control.
+It controlled parts of northwestern Syria, primarily in the Idlib Governorate and Aleppo Governorate, as well as smaller areas of the Hama Governorate and Latakia Governorate.

+The SSG had an estimated population of over 4,000,000 in 2023 and Its de facto capital was Idlib.The SSG was governed as an authoritarian technocratic Islamic state with two branches: the legislative General Shura Council, headed by a president, and the executive branch, headed by a prime minister.
+Although HTS declared its independence from the SSG, the SSG was widely regarded as its civilian administration that maintained a degree of operational autonomy from the group.
+It has been described as the state-building project of then-HTS leader Ahmed al-Sharaa.

-After the December 2024 fall of Damascus, the final prime minister of Ba'athist Syria, Mohammad Ghazi al-Jalali, transferred power in Syria to SSG Prime Minister Mohammed al-Bashir, with all ministers from the Syrian Salvation Government transferring to the same posts in the new caretaker government of Syria.
+After the December 2024 fall of Damascus, the final prime minister of Ba'athist Syria, Mohammad Ghazi al-Jalali, transferred power to SSG Prime Minister Mohammed al-Bashir.
+Ministers from the Syrian Salvation Government subsequently assumed the same posts in the new caretaker government of Syria.

-The SSG was governed as an authoritarian technocratic Islamic state with two branches: the legislative General Shura Council, headed by a president, and the executive branch, headed by a prime minister.

-Although HTS declared its independence from the SSG, the SSG was widely regarded as its civilian administration, although it maintained a degree of operational autonomy from the group.
-It has been described as the state-building project of HTS leader Ahmed al-Sharaa.

 Background

 Prior to the formation of the SSG in 2017, Idlib Governorate was governed by a patchwork of armed opposition groups, co-operatively-run local councils and independent organizations nominally under the authority of the opposition Syrian Interim Government (SIG).
 As Syrian government offensives encroached on the territory, civil initiatives to create a unified governing body were increasingly undertaken but failed due to a lack of trust and differences of opinion between stakeholders.

 HTS and its predecessor organizations, the al-Qaeda franchise al-Nusra Front and Jabhat Fatah al-Sham, have long maintained a presence in Idlib.
 The al-Nusra Front was not particularly interested in the minutiae of governance, leaving local councils to govern themselves.
 However, in 2013, Ahmed al-Sharaa (Abu Mohammed al-Julani) — then the emir of al-Nusra — expressed his belief that the popular support required to establish an Islamic emirate could only be obtained through provision of public goods and services, laying the theoretical groundwork for increased involvement in governance.

-Initially, HTS shared its governing responsibilities with other armed groups, but this became increasingly unilateral as al-Sharaa sought to impose his group's hegemony over the province.
+HTS initially shared its governing responsibilities with other armed groups, but this became increasingly unilateral as al-Sharaa sought to impose his group's hegemony over the province.
 HTS engaged in fighting against rival armed groups in the region, such as Ahrar al-Sham, the Syrian National Army and the local affiliate of the Islamic State, Liwa al-Aqsa.
 During major offensives in January–March 2017 and July 2017, HTS expelled or subjugated these groups, leaving it as the pre-eminent military power in the province.